aimms/how-to/Articles/528/528-how-to-set-up-data-exchange-basics.rst

    :description: How to set up data exchange within your AIMMS application.
    :keywords: aimms, data, exchange

-How to integrate the Data Exchange Library
+How to Integrate the Data Exchange Library
 ============================================

 The Data Exchange Library (DEX) allows you to connect data in a given format (like JSON, XML, table-based CSV/Excel) to your AIMMS model by using a mapping file.
 These data formats are often used in REST APIs to communicate data.
 You can find more documentation on the Data Exchange Library via `this link <https://documentation.aimms.com/dataexchange/index.html>`_.